soroushchehresa/clubhouse-unfollowers/README.md

 <div align="center">

 ## [https://unfollow.netlify.app](https://unfollow.netlify.app)
-#### This a web application to find people who unfollowed you or don't follow you back on Clubhouse.
+#### This is a web application to find people who unfollowed you or don't follow you back on Clubhouse.

 </div>